Macrometacorp/docs/docs/photoniq/vwrs/04-queue-types.md

 title: Understanding VWRs Queues
 ---

-This page describes the different types of queues supported by Virtual Waiting Rooms.
+The Virtual Waiting Room Service offers different queuing methods for queuing and dequeuing users from the waiting room, allowing you to choose the best method that works for your business use case.

 ## FIFO

-This FIFO (first in, first out) queue operates on a "first come, first served" basis.
+The FIFO (first in, first out) queue operates on a "first come, first served" basis.
 Every new request pushes older requests to the front of the queue, closer to the origin server.
 Thus, when the system removes a request from the front, all subsequent elements move up one position.

 ### Use cases for FIFO Queues
+- **Flash Sales:** Flash sales offers an opportunity to offload exces business inventory, while driving brand awareness.
+Businesses can implement a FIFO queue in this scenario to attend to users by order of arrival, prioritizing earlier users.
+-
 ## Random

 The random queuing approach selects requests at random, without a criteria, preference or priority.
 Here, every request in the queue has an equal possibility for processing.
 This method is beneficial when prioritizing requests based on their arrival time or other criteria.
 Introducing a random element can disperse the processing load.